Alex-Rynkowski/SavingSystem/README.md

 # SavingSystem
 #[Download](https://github.com/Alex-Rynkowski/SavingSystem/archive/refs/heads/main.zip)

-A flexible saving system for storing and restoring data.
+A flexible saving system for storing and restoring data locally.

 We are using newtonsoft json for serializing and deserializing.
 Make sure you import the asset into your project: https://assetstore.unity.com/packages/tools/input-management/json-net-for-unity-11347